Last Updated on June 27, 2023

 Tight Spaces & How to Beat Crowds

-One thing to remember is that non-air-conditioned tight spaces await as you descend on and climb ladders to and from each level.
+Remember that non-air-conditioned tight spaces await as you descend on and climb ladders to and from each level.
 Flat-soled shoes are best for doing so.
-Also, keep close quarters in mind when bringing your camera, sunglasses, and other belongings.
+The other reason to be aware of close quarters is when bringing your camera, sunglasses, and other belongings.

 And if you want to beat the crowds, try to arrive as early as possible.
 For more info, check the hours below in our quick guide to the ship.